Textualize/textual/docs/guide/CSS.md

 ## Stylesheets

 CSS stands for _Cascading Stylesheets_.
-A stylesheet is a list of styles and rules about how the apply to a page.
+A stylesheet is a list of styles and rules about how those styles should be applied to a page.
 In the case of Textual, the stylesheet applies styles to widgets but otherwise it is the same idea.

 !!! note